-If you try to open your Synology phpMyAdmin Package and encounter a blank page with just an error text saying “No input file specified.”, know that it is an error due to Permissions for your phpMyAdmin folder.
-I am sure that you too might be scared, just like I was, but rest assured that everything can be resolved in a few simple steps.
+If you try to open your Synology phpMyAdmin Package and encounter a blank page with just an error text saying “No input file specified.”, know that it is an error caused by the Permissions for your phpMyAdmin folder.
+I am sure that you too might be scared when you see an error like this, just like I was, but rest assured that everything can be resolved in a few simple steps.

 First of all, to fix this, right click on the phpMyAdmin folder, then click on Properties.
 Follow the instructions in the image below.